basedhound/note-taking-app_react-ts/README.md

 👉 **Responsive Design**: Ensures the application is fully functional and optimized for various devices and screen sizes.

-👉 **Advanced CRUD Operations**: Provides Create, Read, Update, and Delete functionalities for managing notes seamlessly.
+👉 **CRUD Operations**: Provides Create, Read, Update, and Delete functionalities for managing notes seamlessly.

 👉 **Search Functionality**: Enables users to search for specific notes by title, content, or tags.